vojtechhuser/project/PDF/README.md

 unneeded risk of further data-entry errors.
-For data that are already being made available, and particularly for data that may already exist in formats that facilitate incorporation into analytic software, costs to researchers can be reduced by ensuring that data are provided in files that support analysis is a straightforward way.
+For data that are already being made available, and particularly for data that may already exist in formats that facilitate incorporation into analytic software, costs to researchers can be reduced by ensuring that data are provided in files that support analysis in a straightforward way.